 Meet Annika Marshall, PhD, LMFT

-Hi, I’m Annika (she/her, pronounced On-Ik-Ah)
+Hi, I’m Annika (she/her, pronounced On-Ik-Ah).

+My specialty is couples and relationship therapy, where I bring a compassionate and collaborative approach to helping people deepen their emotional connection with themselves and others.
 I have a particular passion for working with deep thinkers and feelers as they navigate identity, purpose, and relationships.
-As a wife and momma to twin toddlers, I also have firsthand insight into the complexities and joys of parenthood and long-term partnership.
+As a wife and momma to twin four year olds, I also have firsthand insight into the complexities and joys of parenthood and long-term partnership.

 Education